PatelBhargav223/RazorPay-Clone/README.md

 # RazorPay-Clone
-Built a Razorpay clone just using HTML, CSS
+Built a Razorpay clone just using HTML, CSS,Tailwind